 The Unit Details page is essential for Nurses to get an overview of what is happening in their area of the hospital.
 The table remains similar with the same information.
 Nurses can sort by room, ticket number, meal, delivery status, time printed, checkpoints, alerts, and in TL protocols.
 Nurses don't have time to learn a brand new software so we wanted to keep TL as close as possible to Tray Monitor.
 Some updates to the UI include:

-As Tray Logistics Version 1.0 is still in development, I am looking ahead to version 2.
+Version 1 has launched in the Apple App Store and the Google App Store.
 Originally, TL was supposed to have game changing features like Smart Batching and GPS tracking.
 That got scrapped so we could make a tight deadline.
 Version 2 will have more bells and whistles including a live map, messaging, task management, and reports.
 It will be twice as challenging and twice as big.